 Street harassment is a persistent problem that impacts thousands of women, gender-nonconforming folks, and femmes throughout New York City daily.
 More than a mere annoyance, street harassment can often escalate from verbal to physical violence, resulting in injuries and even death for simply navigating a public space.
 Although this problem affects many, few people possess the necessary skills to intervene when they are bystanders of street harassment.
 “Say What?!
 Street Harassment Intervention Strategies” is a grassroots, multimedia-based project that aims to equip the NYC community with the skills necessary to respond to and intervene in street harassment when witnessing it.
 Through this project, Ranjani and Salvador will facilitate a limited number of street harassment intervention trainings, create a pocket-sized booklet of street harassment intervention strategies, and produce a video based on the trainings.

 News and Updates

-Salvador and Ranjani will be presenting a workshop titled, "I'm Good, You Smile" coinciding with Anti-Street Harassment Week on April 8th.
-The event will lead participants in making art, speaking up, and connecting with other women, queer, trans and gender non-conforming people who experience street harassment.
-They will have screen printing, de-escalation skills sharing, and opportunities to plug in to local organizing.
+Salvador and Ranjani presented a workshop titled, "I'm Good, You Smile" coinciding with Anti-Street Harassment Week on April 8th.
+The event led participants in making art, speaking up, and connecting with other women, queer, trans and gender non-conforming people who experience street harassment.
+They had screen printing, de-escalation skills sharing, and opportunities to plug in to local organizing.

 Past Relevant work

 Salvador's photographic installation series, Untitled (Struggling to Develop Autonomy While Navigating Systems That Weren’t Built to Accommodate My Existence) is an ongoing piece that documents spaces where he has experienced street harassment in New York City.
 The installation examines street harassment as public incidents that have serious personal and cultural ramifications, affecting how folks feel about safety and autonomy in public space.